How A Low Housing Inventory Impacts The Real Estate Market

-With low mortgage rates, it’s an opportune time to sell investment properties that aren’t performing as well as others.
-This is a great time to sell the asset, recover costs and potentially make profit sooner than anticipated.
+With lower mortgage rates and rising property prices, it’s been an opportune time to sell investment properties that aren’t performing as well as others.
+This is a great time to sell assets, recover costs and potentially make a profit sooner than anticipated.

 Many landlords are taking advantage of the unstable housing market and improving their rental listings with upgrades and repairs that meet or exceed market standards.